j-arun/nace-service/README.md

-# catalogservice
+# naceservice

-Catalogservice - add Nace items .
+naceservice - add Nace items .
 It uses the mysql database

 SWAGGER SUPPORT :
 Added SWagger-UI support from springfox and provided docs from Swagger Editor to get started.